-- Percent Rating Skills a "Very Good" or "Excellent" as Entering Freshmen - Percent Rating Skills a "Very Good" or "Excellent" in Senior Year
+- Percent Rating Skills a "Very Good" or "Excellent" as Entering Freshmen Percent Rating Skills a "Very Good" or "Excellent" in Senior Year - Percent Rating Skins a very good of Excenent in Senior real

 Oral Presentation Skills

 Preparing and making presentations is another important expressive skill.
 We find in this measure of academic ability rather similar results, across gender, field of study, and immigrant status.
 Black/African-American students followed by Chicano/Latino students show the greatest net gain, with Asian/ Asian-American students again providing the lowest assessment of their skill level as entering freshman and by the senior year.